Wilderness in UNESCO Biosphere Reserve Schorfheide-Chorin

 Non-intervention is the overall target in core zones of the UNESCO Biosphere Reserve Schorfheide-Chorin, but it is not always feasible everywhere yet.
 The browsing pressure of ungulates, for instance, depends on hunting practice and agricultural use in the surroundings.
 This can lead to extraordinary high ungulate densities in the core zone, affecting the natural and undisturbed development of the forests.

-In reality the core zones of many UNESCO Biosphere Reserves in Europe do not always focus on non-intervention management.
-I am glad that after this site visit and intensive discussion we found a way how this area can become a member of the European Wilderness Preservation System.
+We are very excited to have received confirmation from the European Wilderness Society that our core zone with a strong focus on non-intervention management could meet the European Wilderness Quality Standard.
+I am glad that after this site visit and intensive discussion we may have found a way how the Schorfheide-Chorin Biosphere Reserve could become a member of the European Wilderness Network.